 What if A Former Spouse Won't Pay?

 Suppose your former spouse is intentionally not paying your alimony payments.
 What are your legal options?
 In order to enforce the court order, you will need to head back to court.
 When a paying spouse fails to pay court-ordered alimony, he or she is disobeying a court order, and judges do not take kindly to people who willfully ignore their court orders.

 Judges generally have wide discretion when it comes to enforcing alimony orders.
 If your spouse has fallen behind on your alimony, a judge may issue an income withholding order, in which case the alimony would be deducted directly from their paycheck.

 Through a writ of execution, a judge may award a portion of your spouse's bank accounts or other assets.
 A judgement can also be issued against your former spouse for the total amount owed with interest.
 You may also be awarded attorney fees incurred for hiring a lawyer to help you collect the alimony that's owed to you.

 Looking for a Murfreesboro family law attorney to represent you?
-Contact The Clarke Law Firm today for a free case evaluation.
+Contact The Clarke Law Firm today for a case evaluation.
 We can be reached at (615) 796-6299.